konflux-ci/architecture/ADR/0033-upstreaming-integration-service.md

-- **Release Initiation**: When all PipelineRuns corresponding with the [IntegrationTestScenarios] that are marked as non-optional complete and if the [Snapshot] is designated as a post-merge [Snapshot], and if there is a [ReleasePlan] in the namespace with auto-release enabled, then [integration-service] updates the "global candidate list" by way of the [Component] API.
+- **Release Initiation**: When all PipelineRuns corresponding with the [IntegrationTestScenarios] that are marked as non-optional complete and if the [Snapshot] is designated as a post-merge [Snapshot], and if there is a [ReleasePlan] in the namespace with auto-release enabled, then [integration-service] updates the "global candidate list" by way of the [Component] API and creates a [Release] CR to initiate a release in [release-service].

 Note that **Snapshot Construction** and **Global Candidate List Maintenance** are related: the only purpose of global candidate list maintenance is to support snapshot construction.